NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 The file’s name must be `profile.yml`.

 The `docker-compose.yml` is designed for a given setup of a given Middleware version, and may have hardcoded values or settings, either in the `docker-compose.yml` or in the form of environment variables in a `.env` file with values.
-Settings could also be declared in the profile file in the `options` section, considering that an option is a flag mapping of our tool to an environment variable in the `docker-compose.yml` file.
-Because it could be declared in more than one place, we need to define some precedence rules, which are:
+Settings could also be declared in the profile file in the `options` section, considering that an option is a flag mapping to an environment variable in the `docker-compose.yml` file.

+A Middleware setup wizard tool would use each option or setting in the profile file to get this information from the user via prompts, arguments, or CLI flags.
+In case of an upgrade, values of unchanged settings can be used in the new version, and values for new settings would have to be requested by the user.

+Because values for settings could be declared in more than one place, we need to define some precedence rules, which are:

 1. The value set with a CLI flag because the option is in the package profile
 2. The default value in the package profile if it is defined and is not set with the CLI
-3. Value hardcoded in the `.env` provided in the package by the middleware developer
+3. Value hardcoded in the `.env` provided in the package by the Middleware developer

-A Middleware setup wizard tool would use each option or setting in the profile file to get this information from the user via prompts or arguments.
-In case of an upgrade, values of unchanged settings can be used in the new version, and values for new settings would have to be requested by the user.

 ## Profile file specification